 the process described below.

-not delete, but shows 0 bytes you have probably encountered an
+are items that do not delete, showing 0 bytes in size, you have probably

-evict from any browser.
+site you visit on the internet.
 Mobile Safari is particularly hard to cleanse.
-Until

-now solutions relied on jail breaking your device which can be time consuming
+Until now solutions relied on jail breaking your device which can be time

-and void your warranty.
-The procedure outlines below removes the files
+consuming and void your warranty.
+The procedure outlined below removes the files

 associated with the evercookie from your device by directly manipulating an